moritz-hoelting/shulkerscript-webpage/src/content/docs/reference/variables.md

 // Create an entity-boolean map/tag and set the value of the nearest player to true at the same time bool myScore["@p"] = true;
 ```

+The tag or storage name can be accessed with `myBool.name` and the storage path with `myBools.path`.